ilpork/Vahti/README.md

 ## Usage
 Depending on configuration and functionality used, the system requires different kind of setup.
 See details with tutorials in [Getting started](doc/GettingStarted.md)

+## Support for iOS
+iOS app currently starts up and is able to show data on overview page.
+There are still many issues and some platform specific functionality has not been implemented yet in iOS app.
+I'm not focusing on them currently because I'm not sure how many of those who are interested in this project have Apple developer license.

 ## Background
 Originally I did a very simple version of the system for my own purposes to supervise my robotic lawnmower by using a RuuviTag sensor, and show that information along with other available sensor information anywhere I am, without exposing my home network to Internet.
 Then I thought that maybe I could make it more generic, so that others could use it too in way that adding support for additional devices isn't too complicated.